Frequently Asked Questions

 How does NC IDEA define a scalable company?

 NC IDEA’s mission is to foster economic development in North Carolina by helping young startups commercialize their innovations.
-While we recognize the importance of all entrepreneurship to North Carolina’s economy, our grants are awarded to companies with high-growth potential bringing an innovative product or business model to market and on a path to become a multi-million dollar company, have 50+ employees or be investable.
+While we recognize the importance of all entrepreneurship to North Carolina’s economy, our grants are awarded to companies with high-growth potential bringing an innovative product or business model to market and on a path to become a multi-million dollar company or receive institutional investment, such as venture capital (VC) and private equity.
 These companies often grow by first focusing on and excelling in one thing before moving onto the next most profitable related product, service or market.

 How can I increase my chances of moving on past the initial application phase for the MICRO and SEED grant?